pyOpenSci/handbook/community/events/sprints.md

 Welcome new ppl to slack
 Community Content “owners”
 Related to above - help post event.
 We have a lot of issues and pr’s now.
 Can the community help with triage?

-### After a sprint

-* Followup with participants
-* Send out an email thanking people after
-* invite them to stay in touch / follow newsletter / follow linkedin,

 ## Meeting Metrics that pyOpenSci collects